||4 June 1965

 The Australian made his grand prix debut the following year – and was seemingly heading for his first world title in 1992 when he was seriously injured in a practice crash at Assen.
 At one point it was feared he might lose his right leg but he ended up recovering to become champion within two years.

 Of all his titles, 1997 was his most successful year when he won 12 out of 15 races and finished second in two more before crashing out of the lead of the year’s last race at home in Australia.
 He finally retired from racing after another accident at Jerez in 1999 when he broke his leg in several places.

 Doohan has plenty of experience on four wheels too – and he even tested a Williams F1 car at Barcelona in 1998.
 He made his debut at ROC South Europe in June 2009, reaching the semi-finals of the ROC Legends.
-He has since made appearances at the Race Of Champions in Beijing, Düsseldorf and Bangkok.
+He has since made appearances at the Race Of Champions in Beijing, Düsseldorf, Bangkok and Barbados.

 - 5-time 500cc MotoGP World Champion (1994, 1995, 1996, 1997 & 1998)